mike-weiner/display-event-locations-tec/README.md

 Once the page reloads, scroll to the bottom of the page and under the "Preview Tooltip" area, the fake tooltip should display no custom message before the event's venue/location name.

-### How do I change the font size of the event venue/location name and/or stret address text within the tooltip?
+### How do I change the font size of the event venue/location name and/or street address text within the tooltip?

-You can add this CSS to your website to change the font size of the “Location: —” text (Note: If you enable the full address to be displayed, this CSS will also modify that text as well):
+In version 3.2 of this plugin, a robust CSS class system was implemented to allow for greater control of the stylization of the elements added to the tooltip by this plugin.

+To change the font-size of the venue/location name and street address add the CSS code below to your website.

-`.deltec-tribe-events-location {
+`deltec-tooltip-message {
 	font-size: 14px;
 }`

 **Note:** This CSS is very basic and is just meant as a starting point.
 It could be overwritten by a more specific CSS call.

-You might need to modify the 14px font size up or down because every theme looks slightly different.
-However, this should get you real close!
+Please see the [Arbitrary Section](https://wordpress.org/plugins/display-event-locations-tec/) on the WordPress Repository page or on the [Github Repository README](https://github.com/mike-weiner/display-event-locations-tec#css-classes).

-### How do I display the street address underneath the location name within the looptip?
+### How do I display the street address underneath the location name within the tooltip?

-Hover over `Settings` in the left-hand sidebar within the administration area of your Wordpress installation.
+Hover over `Settings` in the left-hand sidebar within the administration area of your WordPress installation.
 Click on `Display Event Location for The Events Calendar` from the flyout that appears.

 Once the page loads, click the checkbox for the `Show Full Venue Address Inside Tooltip` option.
 Once the checkbox is selected, click the blue `Save Changes` button.